ComplianceFebruary 06, 2026

 File for foreign qualification

-If your LLC, corporation, limited partnership, or nonprofit corporation conducts business in a state other than the one in which it was formed, it will have to file for foreign qualification in those other states.
+If your entity conducts business in a state other than the one in which it was formed, it will have to file for foreign qualification in those other states.

 The state where you create your business entity recognizes it as a domestic entity, while any other state regards it as a foreign entity.
-Foreign qualification is the process through which a foreign business entity receives authority from the state to conduct business within that state.
+Foreign qualification is the process through which a business entity receives authorization to legally conduct business in a state where it was not originally formed.

 Obtain the necessary business licenses and/or permits